jeremiecoullon/knowitwall/markdown/developer.md

 **We need:**

-more frontend/javascript developers:
+more developers to do:

-- deal with annotator.js: modify permission for anonymous, set up admin permissions etc..
+- deal with annotator.js: set up different permissions etc..
 - frontend stuff on the site: follow specs from designer
+- database: how should this interact with the wall of knowledge?
 - javascript (Visualisation): for the wall of knowledge

-backend - Python: would be helpful as well! but the difficulty at the moment is mainly javascript

 *You don't have to commit to working on the entirety of the project; even helping out with a small aspect of it would be helpful!
 Generally, anyone keen to help build this is welcome!*